Back to Blog

 A qualified lead has opened up: name, age, location, life situation.
 They've actually invested in the conversation: asked real questions, pushed back a little, reacted to the creator's world.
 That picture can't be drawn in a single message.

 It takes a conversation that moves through rapport into real qualification.
-Done manually: 20 to 40 minutes per lead, minimum.
+Done manually, that runs 20 to 40 minutes per lead minimum.

 Most agencies treat qualification as something that happens during the sale.
 It doesn't.
 Or it shouldn't.
 They hand warm-but-unqualified leads to their best chatters and wonder why close rates stay flat.